sehanravihansa/Random-Qoutes-Application/README.md

-A simple qoute generator appication.
+A simple qoute generator appication made using html css and Javascript